aldipower/bitwig-ddx3216-controller/README.md

 [AldiPower on Bandcamp](https://aldipower.bandcamp.com/album/das-reihenhaus)
 Thank you so much.

+### Contribute

+Create an issues or better a PR here on GitHub, if you have something to fix or add.

 ### Credits & Disclaimer

 Thanks to the guys of [Typed Bitwig Api](https://github.com/joslarson/typed-bitwig-api), especially [Joseph Larson](https://github.com/joslarson), who made it possible to access the Bitwig API via TypeScript.
 Fantastic!